Buying a double bed for your child may seem like an extravagance, after all they are so…

-September 9 is Make Your Bed Day, a perfect time to encourage children to take a moment to make their bed each day.
-Studies have shown that there are actually benefits to making the bed each morning, so it’s important to show them how to make a bed.
+September 9 is Make Your Bed Day; the perfect time to encourage children to take a moment to make their bed each day.
+Studies have shown that there are actually various benefits to making the bed each morning, so it’s important to show them how to make a bed.

 Make Your Bed Day is an excellent time to update bed coverings or make the move to a bigger or different bed.
 If your child is ready to leave a cot and move to a high bed, have the fun of a bunk bed, or change from a child’s theme to one for a tween, now is a perfect time to do so.